 MSU pushes the boundaries of discovery and forges enduring partnerships to solve the most pressing global challenges while providing life-changing opportunities to a diverse and inclusive academic community.

-MSU has been offering online degree programs for over 20 years.
+MSU has been offering online degree programs since 1998.
 Our maturity is evident in the high quality of the learning experience enjoyed by our online students.

 MSU provides programs and initiatives that support and enhance diversity.
 We will expand our campus and external partnerships to put in place inclusive recruitment and retention practices.
 We nurture and promote individuals’ varied experiences and perspectives, ensuring structures and processes make possible full participation by all members of our community.